Luminarys/Kaguya/README.md

 end
 ```

-This module defines two commands to be handled. `!ping`, to which the bot
+This module defines three commands to be handled. `!ping` and `!p` are
+aliased to the same handler, which has the bot respond `pong!`,
-will respond `pong!`, and `!say [some message]` which will have
+and `!say [some message]` will have
 the bot echo the message the user gave.
 The `~` indicates a
 trailing match in which all characters following `!say ` will be matched
 against.